sakthivelan21/problem-solving/README.md

 + break word at vowels in c
 + subtract from odd digits removed value in c
 + rising sequence problem in python
++ two dimensional array using dynamic memory allocation in c